vign11/Medicaldata_anomalydetection/README.md

+# Medicaldata_anomalydetection
-# Medicaldata_anomalydetection  The current model can be used to detect any anomalies in medical imaging data of lungs like CTscans, to detect lung cancer pr related diseases.
-It can be extended to MRIs and Xrays to detect anomalies in multiple organs.
+The current model can be used to detect any anomalies in medical imaging data of lungs like CT scans, to detect lung cancer or related diseases.
+It can be extended to MRIs and X-rays to detect anomalies in multiple organs.